 Focus On What You Want

-One last story for you, Tom Brady of the New England Patriots, I love talking about Tom Brady, I’m a Patriots fan, so love him or hate him, you know he would always go up in these epic battles against Peyton Manning in the cold, and Peyton Manning had a history of not being very good in the cold, and everybody would remind Peyton that, hey, your stats aren’t as good in the cold as they are in warm weather, What’s the matter?
-So the media all the time would say, hey, you’re going to New England, you’re going to play in the cold.
-All they were doing is reinforcing in his head how bad he is in the cold.
-I feel like professional athletes are always amazing because all they’re getting peppered with all the time is negative questions from the media.
-“Hey, the stats say that you’re not very good in this situation.”
-They’d be like “Well, thank you, I really don’t need to know that because I’m focusing on being good in that situation.”
+[00:05:26] Well if you’re reinforcing that and thinking about that then you’re never going to be good in the rain.
+Whereas if you say, “Hey you know what?
+I’m great in all conditions.”
+You know.
+All right.
+Yeah you’re good in all conditions.
+Well what do you do to be good in all conditions.
+“Well when it rains I do this, this, and this.”
+Right and that is the best chance to be successful in the rain.
+Right.
+Or if it’s cold out you know, this always fascinates me, one last story for you.
+Tom Brady.
+You know the New England Patriots, I love talking about Tom Brady I’m a Patriots fan.
+So love him or hate him.
+He would always company’s epic battles against Peyton Manning in the cold.
+Peyton Manning had a history of not being very good in the cold.
+And everybody would remind Peyton about how hey listen you know your stats aren’t as good in the cold as they are in warm weather.
+What’s the matter?
+So the media, you know, all the time.
+Hey you’re going to New England.
+You’re going to play in the cold.
+All they’re doing is reinforcing in his head how bad he is in the cold.
+And I always, you know, I was I feel like professional athletes are always amazing because all they’re getting peppered with all the time is negative questions from the media.
+“Hey you know stats say that you’re not very good in this situation?”
+“Well, Thank you.
+I really don’t need to know that because I’m focusing on being good in that situation.

-So, what is it for you?
-What are some of the things that you say to yourself or maybe if you’re a parent or a coach watching this, what do you say to your athlete sarcastically like ‘Hey, we’re never really good in this situation.’
-That doesn’t help me.
-Help me focus on the things that help me see myself being better in that situation.
-Okay?
+[00:06:48] So what is it for you.
+What are some things that you say to yourself or maybe if you’re a parent or an athlete or coach watching this what do you say to your athletes sarcastically?
+“Hey you know we’re never really good in the situation?”
+OK.
+That doesn’t help me help me focus on the things that help me see myself being better in that situation.
+OK.
+Super.